The kindergarten classroom at Tucker Maxon School is a safe, supportive and welcoming environment.

 - Teach children how to ask for help, how to be helpful, and how to complete a task and put things away.

 - Physical education in a full-sized gymnasium, complete with a climbing wall.

 - Music classes, including choir and instrument exploration.

 - Art classes that focus on self-expression using a variety of different media.

 - Large on-campus playground

-- Access to our nature area: including garden exploration, gathering eggs from our hen house, and caring for our goats.
+- Access to our nature area: including garden exploration, and caring for our goats.

 - Regular reports on your child’s progress with the use of developmental checklist.

 - Access to Extended care after school (additional cost).